fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_4.md

 test; and to autouse fixtures that are executed for all tests in the same module or hierarchy.
 Then, we learned how to parametrize fixtures and use marks from them.
-We took an overview of various built-in fixtures, and closed the chapter with some short discussions about fixtures in general.
+We took an overview of various built-in fixtures, and closed the lab with some short discussions about fixtures in general.
 I hope you enjoyed the ride!

-In the next chapter, we will explore a little of the vast pytest plugin ecosystem that is at your disposal.
+In the next lab, we will explore a little of the vast pytest plugin ecosystem that is at your disposal.